yuhanwang14/yuhanwang14.github.io/_pages/about.md

   <p>
   I am a master student in Joint Mathematics and Computer Science at Imperial College and a visiting graduate researcher at MIT Media Lab.
 My research interests focus on <span class="highlight-research">3D and 4D foundation models</span>, <span class="highlight-research">active vision and robotics</span>, and <span class="highlight-research">VLA (Visual-Language-Action)</span>, particularly in applications to computer vision, robotics, etc.
   <br>
   Previously, I worked as an undergraduate researcher and full-stack developer at Imperial College, where I contributed to R&D platforms and computational backends for mechanical engineering modules.
-Currently, I work as a deep learning researcher in the Multisensory Intelligence Group at MIT Media Lab, and I will join Millennium Management's Equity IT Team as an AI Engineer Intern in summer 2026.
+Currently, I work as a deep learning researcher in the Multisensory Intelligence Group at MIT Media Lab, and I will join Millennium Management's Equity Technology Team as an AI Engineer Intern in summer 2026.
   </p>

   <!-- <div class="highlight-job">